Top 10 filming locations to visit during Heritage Days

 Hotel d’Avaray – Paris (75)

 The capital is once again in the spotlight with the Hotel d’Avaray.
 This building was built in 1723 and rented to the British ambassador, Horace Walpole.
 He was the inventor of the concept of serendipity, i.e. to make a discovery in a totally fortuitous way, like Christopher Columbus and America or Viagra.
 In 1920, it was the turn of the Dutch government to buy the mansion and make it its embassy in France.
-Rented on a regular basis for filming, the building appears notably in Tais-toi ! or Intouchables.
+Rented on a regular basis for filming, the building appears notably in Ruby & Quentin or The Intouchables.

 Castle of Anet – Anet (28)

 There has been a fortress on this site since the 14th century.
 It was first dismantled by Charles VII and the remaining buildings were sold to Pierre de Brézé whose family retained the usufruct until the death of his grandson, Louis de Brézé, the husband of Diane de Poitiers.
 A favourite of Francis I, she asked for the castle to be rebuilt in 1540 and made it one of the most beautiful in France.
-Now privately owned, the building has survived through the ages with a few ups and downs.
-Operation Thunderbolt paid tribute to her in 1965, as did Mary Queen of Scots in 2013.
+Now privately owned, the building has endured through the ages with a few ups and downs.
+Thunderball paid tribute to it in 1965, as did Mary Queen of Scots in 2013.

 Village of Gourdon – Alpes-Maritimes (06)